Disappearance of Aimee Semple McPherson: Reappearance

 On the way back to Los Angeles, the train was stopped and boarded by two men who claimed to have earlier seen McPherson during the time she stated she was kidnapped.
 One man, realizing a mistaken identity, apologized and excused himself after seeing her.
-However, in a much publicized scene, the other individual stated he had seen her at a Tucson, Arizona street corner four weeks earlier, in May.
+However, in a much publicized scene, the other individual stated he had seen her at a Tucson, Arizona, street corner four weeks earlier, in May.
 By his own admission, he had never seen McPherson in person, only by photograph.
-The woman he saw in the street wore a tight, low fitting hat shading her eyes and walked in different gait than McPherson used.
+The woman he saw in the street wore a tight, low fitting hat shading her eyes and walked with a different gait than McPherson used.
 Yet for him it was those obscured eyes that confirmed his identification.
-McPherson wrote he was her first experience with such "identifications," others of which were even "more absurd," and "all were flung to the world in newspaper headlines."
+McPherson wrote he was her first experience with such "identifications", others of which were even "more absurd", and "all were flung to the world in newspaper headlines".
 Later, this witness was discarded as his sighting came at a time when McPherson was accused by Los Angeles prosecutors to have instead been in Carmel-by-the Sea, California.

 Following her return to Los Angeles from Douglas, McPherson was greeted at the train station by 30,000–50,000 people, more than for almost any other personage.
 The parade back to the Temple even elicited a greater turnout than President Woodrow Wilson's visit to Los Angeles in 1919, attesting to her popularity and the growing influence of mass media coverage.

 Already incensed over McPherson's influential public stance on evolution and the Bible, most of the Chamber of Commerce and some other civic leaders, however, saw the event as gaudy display, nationally embarrassing to the city.
 Many Los Angeles area churches were also annoyed.
 The divorcee McPherson had settled in their town and many of their parishioners were now attending her church, with its elaborate sermons that, in their view, diminished the dignity of the Gospel.
 The Chamber of Commerce, together with Reverend Robert P. Shuler leading the Los Angeles Church Federation, and assisted by the press and others, became an informal alliance to determine if her disappearance was caused by other than a kidnapping.